 - 19. The objectives of the Authority concerning the strengthening of the regulatory framework for activities in the Area for the period 2019-2025 are set out in strategic direction 2 of the strategic plan and the high-level action plan adopted by the Assembly at the twenty-fifth session of the Authority (see ISBA/25/A/15 and ISBA/25/A/15/Corr.1). - 20.
-The strengthening of the regulatory framework for activities in the Area is an ongoing process, currently focused on the development of the regulations for exploitation of mineral resources in the Area and associated standards and guidelines, in line with a road map agreed by the Council in 2023.
-It is expected that this work will continue.

-- 21. It is also recalled that the Council had requested the Legal and Technical Commission to undertake work on standards and guidelines as a matter of priority, bearing in mind that necessary standards and guidelines should be developed in parallel and be consistent with the finalization of the regulations as a package (see ISBA/26/C/57).
-It is further recalled that the Commission decided to adopt a threephase approach for the development of draft standards and guidelines: phase 1 refers to those standards and guidelines deemed necessary to be in place by the time of adoption of the draft exploitation regulations; phase 2 refers to those deemed necessary to be in place prior to the receipt of an application of a plan of work for exploitation and phase 3 refers to those deemed necessary to be in place before commercial mining activities commence in the Area (see ISBA/25/C/19/Add.1).
-It is noted that the Commission undertook work on standards and guidelines for exploitation in the Area as a matter of priority in 2020 and 2021 and issued a total of ten sets of phase1 draft standards and guidelines after its last meeting in 2021.
-The standards and guidelines were revised according to feedback received during stakeholder consultation and submitted to the Council for consideration in early 2022.
-Accordingly, a new review process, based on the feedback received via stakeholder consultation and the continued development of the regulations on exploitation, will be required to reconcile the draft standards and guidelines with the regulations. - 22.
-The secretariat will support the work of the organs of the Authority by preparing expert studies and analyses, as required, in producing revisions of the draft regulations and developing draft standards and guidelines for consideration by the Commission and organizing the required consultations with stakeholders, and this would include workshops on the continued work on the standard and guidelines. - 23.
-Expected outputs include: - (a) Continued support to the development of the regulations on exploitation of mineral resources in the Area and associated phase 1 standards and guidelines, with a view to their adoption by the relevant organs of the Authority. - (b) Progress in the development of phase 2 standards and guidelines with a view to their adoption by the relevant organs of the Authority. - (c) The development and adoption of a system of payments and corresponding rates of payment based on the evolution of the financial model under discussion by the Council and expected contractor business plans. - (d) The further development of equitable sharing criteria for the distribution of financial and other economic benefits derived from activities in the Area. - (e) Production of reports, discussion papers, technical studies and other studies requested by the organs of the Authority. - 24.
-Programme 3.1 will be implemented under the direction of the Office of Legal Affairs.
-Substantive input to the development of draft standards and guidelines, expert studies and analyses will be provided through a combination of in-house expertise and consultants, for which financial provision is necessary.
-Workshop budgets will include provisions to ensure the participation of representatives of developing States, as requested by the Assembly.
-A travel budget is required to attend workshops, meetings and international conferences relating to the legal and technical aspects of the regulatory framework.
-A budget for external printing is required to publish workshop outputs as ISA technical studies and for communications to members of the Authority.
+The strengthening of the regulatory framework for activities in the Area is an ongoing process that is currently focused on the development of the regulations on exploitation of mineral resources in the Area and the associated standards and guidelines, in line with a road map agreed by the Council in 2023.
+It is expected that this work will continue. - 21.
+It is also recalled that the Council had requested the Legal and Technical Commission to undertake work on standards and guidelines as a matter of priority, bearing in mind that necessary standards and guidelines should be developed in parallel and be consistent with the finalization of the regulations as a package (see ISBA/26/C/57).
+It is further recalled that the Commission decided to adopt a threephase approach for the development of draft standards and guidelines: phase 1 refers to those standards and guidelines deemed necessary to be in place by the time of adoption of the draft regulations on exploitation; phase 2 refers to those standards and guidelines deemed necessary to be in place prior to the receipt of an application of a plan of work for exploitation; and phase 3 refers to those standards and guidelines deemed necessary to be in place before commercial mining activities commence in the Area (see ISBA/25/C/19/Add.1).
+It is noted that the Commission undertook work on standards and guidelines for exploitation in the Area as a matter of priority in 2020 and 2021 and issued a total of 10 sets of phase 1 draft standards and guidelines after its last meeting in 2021.
+The standards and guidelines were revised according to feedback received during stakeholder consultations and submitted to the Council for consideration in early 2022.
+Accordingly, a new review process, based on the feedback received from stakeholder consultations and the continued development of the regulations on exploitation, will be required to reconcile the draft standards and guidelines with the regulations. - 22.
+The secretariat will support the work of the organs of the Authority by preparing expert studies and analyses, as required, assisting in producing revisions of the draft regulations and developing draft standards and guidelines for consideration by the Commission and organizing the required consultations with stakeholders, which would include workshops on the continued work on the standards and guidelines.